salah5495/Banking-App/README.md

 Lastly there is close account feature where user can deactivate their account

 ## Logins
-You can use the following user account and pin as the application requires you to login:
+You can use the following user account and pin as the application requires you to login with username and pin:
 ## Credentials
 1 Username: 'as' <br>
   PIN: 1111: